dougbutner/web-4/README.md

 )
 ```

-You can see that the only new information provided is the time unit ide
+You can see that this example used only web 2 technology, as JWT doesn't imply decentralized use

 ## Why can't web 3 do this?
-You'll see we just provided this example

 Provable democracy cannot be fully achieved in web 3.0, because there is no control over how many accounts a user may open.[2]
 Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.